godotengine/godot-docs/classes/class_node.rst

 - :ref:`Node<class_node>` **find_node** **(** :ref:`String<class_string>` mask, :ref:`bool<class_bool>` recursive=true, :ref:`bool<class_bool>` owned=true **)** const

-Find a descendant of this node whose name matches ``mask`` as in :ref:`String.match<class_String_match>` (i.e. case sensitive, but '\*' matches zero or more characters and '?' matches any single character except '.').
+Finds a descendant of this node whose name matches ``mask`` as in :ref:`String.match<class_String_match>` (i.e. case sensitive, but '\*' matches zero or more characters and '?' matches any single character except '.').
 Note that it does not match against the full path, just against individual node names.

 .. _class_Node_get_child:

 - :ref:`Node<class_node>` **get_child** **(** :ref:`int<class_int>` idx **)** const

-Return a child node by its index (see :ref:`get_child_count<class_Node_get_child_count>`).
+Returns a child node by its index (see :ref:`get_child_count<class_Node_get_child_count>`).
 This method is often used for iterating all children of a node.

 .. _class_Node_get_child_count:

 - :ref:`int<class_int>` **get_child_count** **(** **)** const

-Return the amount of child nodes.
+Returns the amount of child nodes.

 .. _class_Node_get_children:

 - :ref:`Array<class_array>` **get_children** **(** **)** const

-Return an array of references (``Node``) to the child nodes.
+Returns an array of references (``Node``) to the child nodes.

 .. _class_Node_get_filename:

 - :ref:`String<class_string>` **get_filename** **(** **)** const

-Return a filename that may be contained by the node.
+Returns a filename that may be contained by the node.
 When a scene is instanced from a file, it topmost node contains the filename from where it was loaded (see :ref:`set_filename<class_Node_set_filename>`).

 .. _class_Node_get_groups:

 - :ref:`Array<class_array>` **get_groups** **(** **)** const

-Return an array listing the groups that the node is part of.
+Returns an array listing the groups that the node is part of.

 .. _class_Node_get_index:

 - :ref:`int<class_int>` **get_index** **(** **)** const

-Get the node index, i.e. its position among the siblings of its parent.
+Returns the node index, i.e. its position among the siblings of its parent.

 .. _class_Node_get_name:

 - :ref:`String<class_string>` **get_name** **(** **)** const

-Return the name of the node.
+Returns the name of the node.
 This name is unique among the siblings (other child nodes from the same parent).

 .. _class_Node_get_network_master:

 - :ref:`int<class_int>` **get_network_master** **(** **)** const

+Returns the peer ID of the network master for this node.

 .. _class_Node_get_node:

 - :ref:`Node<class_node>` **get_node** **(** :ref:`NodePath<class_nodepath>` path **)** const

-Fetch a node.
+Fetches a node.
 The :ref:`NodePath<class_nodepath>` must be valid (or else an error will be raised) and can be either the path to child node, a relative path (from the current node to another node), or an absolute path to a node.

 Note: fetching absolute paths only works when the node is inside the scene tree (see :ref:`is_inside_tree<class_Node_is_inside_tree>`).